ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 This is not about changing your child—it’s about helping them feel more regulated, confident, and understood.

-Sessions are held in-person in Centennial, CO and typically begin weekly or biweekly to build consistency and trust.
+Sessions are held in-person in Centennial, CO, and typically begin weekly or biweekly to build consistency and trust.

 Each session includes: